 Nachum and his partner have been in litigation for years with a former partner accusing him of fraud.
 Together they have facilitated some of the largest binary options scams as payment processors.
 Now the former partner accuses Nachum of cheating him about the legality of the business.
 Proceedings are currently ongoing in Qatar, Israel, and Malta.
 Nachum strictly denies these accusations.
 Further criminal complaints are not excluded.

-After the collapse of Wirecard, it remains to be seen whether the regulators and authorities will continue to take a laissez-faire approach to fintech startups such as Bruc Bond or Moorwand.
+After the collapse of Wirecard, it remains to be seen whether the regulators and authorities will continue to take a laissez-faire approach to fintech startups such as Bruc Bond.
 In the case of Bruc Bond, there has been at least one withdrawal of license.
 However, further work on the illegal and fraudulent binary options must also be done.